esteil/atvfiles/trunk/README.txt

 EnableSubtitlesbyDefault: Boolean, enable subtitles when starting playback
 > Default: NO

+EnterAutomatically: Boolean, automatically enter ATVFiles at boot.
+> Default: NO

 Note: Files with extensions not listed in either VideoExtensions or AudioExtensions are not displayed.
 Just because an extension is listed does not mean it will play without appropriate components installed, the list is mostly copied from XBMC.